jhernand/fulfillment-service/docs/AUTH.md

   - Assigned to tenant: `["innabox"]`
 - When listing resources:
   - Can see resources from: `["innabox", "shared"]`

+#### Guest

+Use `--tenancy-logic=guest` for guest user access:

+- **Assigned Tenants**: All resources are assigned to the `guest` tenant, regardless of the user's identity
+- **Visible Tenants**: Users can see resources from:
+  - The `guest` tenant
+  - The `shared` tenant

+This is intended only for development and testing environments, in combination with the `guest` authentication function.

+Example:
+- Any user (authenticated or guest)
+- When creating a resource:
+  - Assigned to tenant: `["guest"]`
+- When listing resources:
+  - Can see resources from: `["guest", "shared"]`

+#### Empty

+Use `--tenancy-logic=empty` to disable tenant assignment and filtering:

+- **Assigned Tenants**: No tenants are assigned to resources
+- **Visible Tenants**: All resources are visible (no tenant filtering applied)

+This is primarily used for testing or development scenarios where tenancy should be disabled.

 ### Configuring Tenancy in Keycloak